Lombiq/Orchard-Azure-Application-Insights/Readme.md

 ```

 > ⚠ Use of QuickPulseTelemetryModuleAuthenticationApiKey is deprecated and will be officially unsupported starting 30 September 2025.
-See [Entra Authentication](#entra-authentication) for more information.
+See [Entra Authentication for the Live Metrics control channel](#entra-authentication-for-the-live-metrics-control-channel) for more information.

 See the [`ApplicationInsightsOptions` class](Lombiq.Hosting.Azure.ApplicationInsights/ApplicationInsightsOptions.cs) for all options and details.